 If you have a storefront, you’ll need to consider both the software and the hardware you use to process payments.
 Any equipment that touches credit card information will need to be PCI compliant, but you need to consider the end-to-end security of every transaction.

-Securing your wifi networks and general network security are critical components to your PCI compliance over the long term.
+Securing your Wi-Fi networks and following general network security practices are critical to maintaining PCI compliance over the long term.
 It’s also worth mentioning again that if your staff ever takes an order over the phone or remotely, never write the numbers down or store them with unsecured software.
 Advise your team to always record the credit card number directly into the payment software at the virtual terminal — not on a pad of paper, in a word processing document, or anything else.

 PCI Compliance For Online Businesses

-For the eCommerce shop, PCI compliance liability largely depends on whether or not any data passes through your servers or goes into your site during the checkout process.
-If any data does pass through your website or server during the checkout process, your PCI scope increases and you have more of an obligation.
+Whether your business is eCommerce-only or you just have an online sales channel, your PCI compliance requirements will depend primarily on whether or not any cardholder data passes through your servers or goes into your site during the checkout process.
+If any data does pass through your website or server during checkout, your PCI scope increases, and you have more of an obligation.

-Also, you also have another option to take payments we haven’t touched on quite yet — invoices.
-If you send an invoice through a PCI compliant payment processor, the payment provider generates a link for you, and your customer completes the transaction via a secure domain, requiring no extra work for you.
-You don’t need a website of your own because the invoice software links to a site hosted by your payment processor.
+You can also accept payments using invoices.
+If you send an invoice through a PCI-compliant payment processor, the provider can generate a “pay now” link for you.
+Your customer then completes the transaction via a secure domain, requiring no extra work on your part.
+You don’t need a website of your own, because the invoice software links to a site hosted by your payment processor.

 PCI Compliance For Mobile Businesses

 You may be happy to know that many mobile point-of-sale (mPOS) apps are automatically PCI compliant, so you don’t need to jump through any additional hoops to take payments!
 Mobile payment apps work by encrypting the card data as soon as the card is inserted, tapped, or swiped, so the payment data never touches your phone or device.
 It’s all routed through a secure network maintained by the processor offsite.
 Hooray for simplicity!